partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Bonbon: Damn!
 Damn!
 No fair borrowing Prince Pup's powers, that's cheating!

-Momo: Barley one of us, there's nothing "unfair" about it!
+Momo: Barley is one of us, there's nothing "unfair" about it!
 He's our friend!

 Bonbon: You're friends with a dog?
 That's messed up-bon.
 Help me out here, bro.

 Bonbon: Sure, bro.
-That Prince Wan is nothing but a sad, pathetic mutt-bon.
+Prince Wan?
+More like a servant.
+A pathetic stray mutt-bon.

-[Ouyo.
-Wan-kou wa shimobe[boku]-da, iyashii[vulgur] aware[pity] na inu-kkoro da]

 Earb: That's h-horrible...